-12 Top-Rated Attractions & Things to Do in Southampton
+15 Top-Rated Attractions & Things to Do in Southampton, Hampshire

-The port of Southampton lies on a peninsula between the mouths of the Rivers Test and Itchen and boasts one of the world's largest natural harbors.
+The southern port city of Southampton in Hampshire boasts one of the world's largest natural harbors.
 Until the 1930s, it was England's busiest port for transatlantic passenger travel, and giant liners like the Queen Mary were built in local shipyards.

-Hundreds of thousands of emigrants departed the country on ships sailing from here, including the Titanic.
-It's still a busy port and is a fun place to visit and watch large cruise and cargo ships come and go.
+Hundreds of thousands of emigrants departed the country on ships sailing from here, including aboard the ill-fated Titanic.
+It's still a busy port and is a fun place to visit to watch large cruise and cargo ships come and go.
 The views are especially good from the excellent Hythe Ferry service that runs regularly across the Solent, the 20-mile-wide strait that separates the Isle of Wight from the mainland.

 Excellent shopping facilities are located both in and around the city, one of the best being Westquay.
-The city also hosts many cultural events, such as the Southampton International Film Festival.
+The city also hosts many cultural attractions and events, such as the Southampton International Film Festival.
 Other popular things to do in Southampton include exploring the New Forest and the Isle of Wight.

 Nature lovers will also appreciate the city's many green spaces and parks, including the 326-acre Southampton Common.
 Another area of countryside to visit is nearby Itchen Valley Country Park, a beautiful 440-acre property offering great hiking and biking.

-For details of these and other great reasons why this vibrant city is one of the best places to visit in England, read our list of the top attractions and things to do in Southampton.
+For details of these and other great reasons why this vibrant city is one of the best places to visit in England, read our list of the top attractions and things to do in Southampton, Hampshire.

 See also: Where to Stay in Southampton